LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: LongReMix

 where $E$ is the total number of training epochs for the first stage of training.
+Therefore, the high confidence set $\mathcal{H}$ from~\eqref{eq:H} consists of the largest clean set $\mathcal{X}_1^{(e)}$ obtained from the second half (i.e., $e \in \{ \frac{E}{2},...,E\}$) of the first stage of training (i.e., the HCT training stage).
 In the second stage of training, we define the labelled and unlabelled sets as in~\eqref{eq:set_U_X}, but we use $\mathcal{H}$ to update these sets as follows:

-During the second stage of LongReMix, we retrain the model from scratch\footnote{We compared if we should fine-tune the model trained from the first stage or train from scratch, and the latter approach showed the best results.} using the core set of clean samples $\mathcal{H}$ from~\eqref{eq:H} included in the predicted clean and with the original labels from $\mathcal{D}$.
+Hence, to form the clean set $\mathcal{X}_2^{(e)}$ in the second training stage, samples need to be in the high-confidence set $\mathcal{H}$ from~\eqref{eq:H} or be classified as clean using the small loss strategy (i.e., $p( \textrm{clean} | \ell_i^{(e)} , \gamma )\ge \tau$).
+To form the noisy set $\mathcal{U}_2^{(e)}$, samples cannot be in the high-confidence set $\mathcal{H}$ and they have to be classified as noisy with $p ( \textrm{clean} | \ell_i^{(e)} , \gamma ) < \tau$.
+During the second stage of LongReMix, we retrain the model from scratch\footnote{We compared if we should fine-tune the model trained from the first stage or train from scratch, and the latter approach showed the best results.} using the clean and noisy samples defined in~\eqref{eq:redefine_2_clean_noisy_sets}.

-As explained in Sec.~\ref{sec:our_contribution}, we hypothesise that by sampling the clean set with replacement, we increase the number of MixUp operations in the EVR loss in~\eqref{eq:EVR}, resulting in a smaller bound of the difference be-tween estimated and vicinal risks~\cite{zhang2018generalization}.
+As explained in Sections~\ref{sec:hypothesis_one} and~\ref{sec:hypothesis_two}, we hypothesise that by sampling the clean set with replacement (i.e. oversampling the clean set), we increase the number of MixUp operations in the EVR loss in~\eqref{eq:EVR}, resulting in a smaller bound of the difference between estimated and vicinal risks~\cite{zhang2018generalization}.
 Therefore, we propose \textbf{LongMix} that increases the number of MixUp operations to be $|\mathcal{D}|$, instead of the number of predicted clean samples.
 A criticism faced by LongMix is that adding more MixUp iterations per epoch may be equivalent to a simple increase in the number of epochs, but we show in the experiments that this is not true.